NTSB: Dad, not boy, was driving truck that hit golfers' van

 The NTSB said the road they were traveling on consisted of a northbound lane and southbound lane.
 Near the crash site, the roadway was straight but there was no highway lighting.

+Most of the students were freshman who were getting their first taste of life away from home at the private Christian university with enrollment numbering in the hundreds.
+Those who knew James, the coach, said it had been his goal to be a head coach, and he was excited to be there.

+The crash was the latest tragedy for the Siemens family, who lived in Seminole, Texas, a rural community of around 7,500 people, some of whom first relocated to the area in the 1970s with other Mennonite families who started farming and ranching operations.
+Community members had rallied around Siemens and his wife months earlier when a fire that started in the kitchen destroyed the home where they had lived for a decade.

-The crash is still being investigated to determine the probable case of the crash, the NTSB said.
+Investigators are still working to determine the probable cause of the crash, the NTSB said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.